hainayanda/Odeum/README.md

 - `func dismissFullScreen()` to dismiss full screen
 - `func removeVideo()` to stop and remove video from video player

-All those function will run automatically on the player control hover buttons
+All those functions will run automatically on the player control hover buttons

 ### Delegate